Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 ```

 ### Arrays
-Arrays are an ordered list of elements and the most common type of table to define.
-Each elements are separated by a comma <kbd>,</kbd> character with a pair of curly-braces <kbd>{}</kbd> characters surrounding it.
+Arrays are an ordered list of elements and the most common table type to define.
+Each item in the array separates using a comma <kbd>,</kbd> character with a pair of curly-braces <kbd>{}</kbd> characters surrounding it.

-To read the table's array element, add a indexing access operation which is a pair of bracket <kbd>[]</kbd> characters.
-With the given index number inside, if the index isn't present or just invalid it returns a nil value as a result of it.
+To read a table's array element, add an indexing access operation, which is a pair of bracket <kbd>[]</kbd> characters.
+With the given index number inside, if the index isn't present or invalid, it returns a nil value instead.

 Examples:
 ```lua